Menendez Brothers Reunite in Prison for First Time in 22 Years

 Prior to the move, the men were barred from talking on the phone, so they relied on other resources to communicate.
 "I miss him every day," Lyle told Today's Megyn Kelly last year via phone.
 "We're communicating just through having the same family members and writing letters."

-Previously, authorities objected to housing them in the same prison because they had killed their parents, José and Kitty Menendez, together in 1989 and there was concern that they would conspire together to escape.
+Previously, authorities objected to housing them in the same prison because they had killed their parents, José and Kitty Menendez, together in 1989 and there was concern that they would conspire together inside prison.
 The case has since gained renewed public interest since the first season of Law & Order True Crime last fall focused on their story.

 While they are not cellmates at Richard J. Donovan Correctional Facility, the brothers can now see each other during the day as they participate in rehabilitation programs.